Everything we know about Texas mass shooting that left five dead

 Mr Rivera then reportedly said: “I’m going to kill you first because you’ve already killed my family.”
 He said he managed to escape the violence and called authorities.

+During each call, Mr Garcia said police reassured them that help was on its way.

+But officers had not yet arrived when Mr Garcia said he saw the suspect entering his family home and opening fire.

-Family members in Honduras told HCH on Sunday morning that Guzman was the mother of the eight-year-old killed in the shooting.
-A cousin of Guzman told the network that she had moved to the US eight years ago, while her son had spent five years living in America.
+Guzman’s cousin told HCH that she had moved to the US eight years ago, while her son had spent five years living in America.

-Guzman, a mother of three, leaves behind a two-year-old daughter and a six-month-old baby.
-Her husband survived the shooting.
+The mother of three leaves behind a two-year-old daughter, a six-month-old baby and her husband.

 Her family has created a GoFundMe to raise funds so Guzman and her son’s remains can be repatriated.